-Applications for the summer or fall terms are due by March 15.
-Applications for the spring term are due by Oct.
+Applications for early admission for the summer or fall terms are due by March 15 and for the spring semester are due by Oct.
 15.

 This program is less about prior experience and more about attitude: We want students who are willing to go all in.
 The CMCI Capital Media Program provides an opportunity to do real-world work while furthering your education—but it’s also a time-intensive program that encourages you to tackle challenges and step out of your comfort zone.
 Although there are no mandatory course requirements and no specific past experience required to apply, you should be able to demonstrate your ability to successfully take on new experiences and an intense workload.